 A complex symbiosis exists between magic and science.1 Science and magic are each other’s opposites, while they are also often great companions.

 Magicians present theatrical illusions that seemingly breach the laws of science.
 However, it is ironic that magicians use the principles of science to create these illusions.
-The relationship between science and magic is bidirectional.
-Magicians do not only use science to create the illusion of supernatural magic, but scientists also study magicians and their magic to learn more about the world around us.
+The relationship between science and magic is bi-directional.
+Magicians do not only use science to create the illusion of supernatural magic, but scientists also study magicians and their magic to expand their field of research and learn more about the world around us.

 This article summarises the different fields of science that study magic and magicians, based on the book Perspectives on Magic.
 This book presents a comprehensive review of the many questions that scientists from different fields have asked about theatrical magic.